-many years ago, I started especially liking turtles.
-I was serving a banquet for around 200 people at the Sheraton Anchorage Hotel.
-The ballroom had been partitioned off into two sections―one comprising two thirds of the ballroom with the other taking up the remaining third.
-This was done so that the dinner guests could eat, socialize and dance in the larger section while their children played the evening away in the smaller section, which had been turned into a petting zoo.
+I really started liking turtles after an unusual experience I had many years ago.
+It happened at an ordinary banquet for around 200 people I helped serve at the Sheraton Anchorage Hotel.
+I worked there for years as a server and bartender.
+On this night, the ballroom was partitioned off into two sections―one comprising two thirds of the ballroom with the other taking up the remaining third.
+This was done so that the dinner guests could eat, socialize and dance in the larger section while their children played the evening away in the smaller section, which had been set up as a petting zoo.

-The servers had finished our work ahead of schedule and, to pass the time before dinner service, I went in to see the petting zoo.
-I was admiring the creatures, all set out in their aquariums and cages.
+We servers had finished our work ahead of schedule and, to pass the time before dinner service, I went in to check out the petting zoo.
+I went about admiring the creatures, all set out in their aquariums and cages.
 There were fish, salamanders, gerbils, hamsters, parakeets and even an iguana.
 So far it had been unmemorable affair.
 That is to say, nothing strikingly fresh had hit me; I had seen nothing new.

 Then I came to an aquarium about halfway through the tour.
 There in the bottom, surrounded by rocks and little plants, was a turtle.
 It was smaller than a computer mouse and it moved slowly across the bottom of the cage, a gentle trickle of water wetting the stones under its feet.
 It was approaching its bowl to eat.
 Its shell was green and grey with small, intersecting pentagons.
 It had tiny eyes set into a head that was rather featureless and which at first struck me as unattractive, even ugly.
 In fact, other than its shell, everything about it was ordinary.